NHSDigital/FHIR-Package-Comparison-Tool/README.md

 - Click the .html files
 - Click 'download raw file' in the grey banner
 - open file to see comparison tables
-- To open in Excel, change the file extension from html to xls. choose 'yes' to '[...].
-Do you want to open it anyway?'
+- To open in Excel, choose the .xlsx files